ocean-mapping-group/ocean-mapping-group.github.io/omg/filterBP.md

 4.  **Output Writing:** Writes the processed (gap-filled) beam pattern data to the output file.
     *   If `-rolling` is active, it writes the `ping_number` and then the 180 `inten` values.
     *   Otherwise, it writes `angle`, `inten`, `diff`, and `bcount` for all 180 bins.

+## Output Files
+*   `<file.bp.filt>`: The output filtered beam pattern file (ASCII format).

+## Dependencies
+*   `support.h`: For general utility functions and error handling.

+## Notes
+Beam patterns generated from real data often contain gaps due to sparse data coverage in certain angular bins.
+This tool helps to smooth out and interpolate these gaps, creating a more continuous and usable beam pattern for further processing, such as applying corrections to backscatter data.
+The `posTol` and `negTol` options are listed in the usage but not implemented in the current code.